Skip to main content

 Are wetsuits allowed?

 Yes, wetsuits will be permitted for the event (assuming temperatures do not exceed 84°F).
+Separate scoring will be offered for the wetsuit category.

 Are snorkels or other equipment allowed?